Because of You (Ne-Yo album): Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 74, which indicates "generally favorable" reviews, based on 14 critics.
-PopMatters's Colin McGuire found that with Because of You Ne-Yo "relishes in his disgust for a sophomore slump by fighting back with an album that leaves his first solo effort so far in the dust".
+PopMatters's Colin McGuire found that with Because of You Ne-Yo "relishes in his disgust for a sophomore slump by fighting back with an album that leaves his first solo effort so far in the dust."
 He felt that the album "might end up being the best R&B album of the year."
 Similarly, AllMusic editor Andy Kellman noted that "the key to the album's potency and freshness is its differences from In My Own Words [...]
 Making it to number one on your own, writing a major hit for one of the planet's most popular entertainers, and qualifying as the heir to R. Kelly can have that effect."
+Simon Vozick-Levinson from Entertainment Weekly noted that "indeed, the album is an unmistakable attempt to channel Michael Jackson's early work such as Off the Wall [...] and the effort often pays off beautifully [...]
+Ne-Yo's lithe falsetto puts the many others who've been labeled Jackson-esque to shame."

 In his review for The A.V.
 Club, Nathan Rabin wrote that the album "is a real sleeper that reveals considerable strengths upon repeat listens [...]
 Best of all, with a running time of just over 59 minutes, Because of You is largely devoid of filler, and it never threatens to wear out its welcome."
-Simon Vozick-Levinson from Entertainment Weekly noted that "indeed, the album is an unmistakable attempt to channel Michael Jackson's early work such as Off the Wall [...] and the effort often pays off beautifully [...]
-Ne-Yo's lithe falsetto puts the many others who've been labeled Jackson-esque to shame."
 Slant Magazine also compared the album's sensual ballads to Janet Jackson.
 Kelefa Sanneh, writer for The New York Times, found that Ne-Yo "got a silky voice and a clear knack for chronicling obsessive love and lust; maybe one day he’ll create a half-crazed R&B masterpiece.
 But in the meantime, Because of You is a likable little album: 12 girl-crazy songs from a boy who can stop anytime he wants.
 Honest."
+Sarah Rodman from The Boston Globe called the album a "sexy and sweet sophomore release"."
+She found tht "although several different hands are employed, the album flows as if from one mind, with an emphasis on crafty vocal arrangements, crisp snap-and-clap percussion, and breezy keyboard work" and noted that Because of You "mostly avoids the filler problem that plagues many contemporary R&B albums.
+And what filler there is [...} is arranged so lusciously that it does not offend."